What are the least affectionate dog breeds?

 That’s what a friend of mine asked me a couple of days ago.

-We’ve already talked about dogs that love to cuddle, but what about the other way around?
+We’ve already talked about dogs that love to cuddle, and the most affectionate small dog breeds but what about the other way around?

 So, I decided to compose this list of 9 independent dog breeds who are not your typical cuddling buddies.